e-ditiones/SEG17/README.md

 ## Cite this repository

 Alexandre Bartz, Simon Gabay.
-2019. _Segmentation and normalization for French modern manuscripts and printed documents_.
+2019. _Lemmatization and normalization for French modern manuscripts and printed documents_.
 Retrieved from https://github.com/e-ditiones/SEG17.